-“Dragonfly is great,” calls Sniffer jumping up to be seen by his friend.
+“Dragonfly is great,” calls Sniffer jumping up among the crowding villagers to be seen by his friend.
 “Long live Swimming Dragonfly.”
 He waves a small cloth.

 At the rear of the procession comes the Harmonious Music Band making a terrifying noise with gongs, horns and pipes, a challenge to any evil spirit lurking nearby.

-The Village Temple stands on a slight hill, aloof, normally guarded by the old Temple Keeper and his dogs.
-There is no sign of them and the building stands alone looking grand and impatient, its huge roof of golden tiles carried by ornately carved pillars along the sides and at each corner a bronze dragon.
-Before the two great, red, wooden doors is a giant brass pot of freshly lit incense sticks filling the air with pungent smells and dense smoke.
+The Village Temple stands aloof, normally guarded by the old Temple Keeper and his dogs.
+There is no sign of them and the building looks grander than ever, its huge roof of golden tiles carried by ornately carved pillars along the sides and at each corner a bronze dragon.
+Before the two great, red, wooden doors is a large brass pot of freshly lit incense sticks filling the air with pungent smells and dense smoke.

 The villagers drop back as the Elders file each side of the Chief to stand in a row on the Temple’s lowest step.
 Dragonfly is required to stand a step higher and they all face upwards towards the entrance.
 The band stops playing and in the sudden silence the Chief addresses the Village Temple and the Ancestral Spirits within.